 Captain Marvel doesn’t just feel timely for women, but with themes of refugees, border control, and the military, it offers more than one political thread.
 It may also be easy for the majority to dismiss the film as a cash-in on feminism – with anything starring a woman being heralded as a ‘#metoo movie’ – but it’s hard to care when you remember the target audience.
 All that the children watching will see is a woman who earned her power through her brave actions, not through the men who seek to control her, one who can protect others and seek justice where there is none.

 Captain Marvel doesn’t feel as fresh as hype suggested, and perhaps isn’t quite as sure of itself as Black Panther, but it lays exciting groundwork for what will be a fantastic addition to Endgame and the MCU.

 by Millicent Thomas

 Millicent Thomas is a proud Mancunian studying Film & Publishing at Bath Spa University.
 Hobbies include video-games, theatre, and waiting for Charles Xavier to show up and tell her she’s the world’s most powerful mutant.
-Her favourite films are Her, Logan, Columbus and the Spy-Kids trilogy.
-You can follow her on Instagram at @millicentathomas and Twitter and Letterboxd at @millicentonfilm
+Her favourite films are Her, Logan, Columbus, and the Spy-Kids trilogy.
+You can follow her on Instagram, Twitter and Letterboxd at @millicentonfilm